ziminji/objective-c-sql-query-builder/README.md

 ### Required Files

 A lot of work has gone into making the classes in this repository as independent as possible; however, a few dependencies just can't be avoided.
-Therefore, the following files will most likely have to be included in an Xcode project:

-* ZIMDaoConnection.h
-* ZIMDaoConnection.m
-* ZIMSqlExpression.h
-* ZIMSqlExpression.m
-* ZIMSqlStatement.h
-* ZIMSqlSelectStatement.h
-* ZIMSqlSelectStatement.m

-To utilize the ORM, the following files must also be included:

-* ZIMSqlDeleteStatement.h
-* ZIMSqlDeleteStatement.m
-* ZIMSqlInsertStatement.h
-* ZIMSqlInsertStatement.m
-* ZIMSqlUpdateStatement.h
-* ZIMSqlUpdateStatement.m
-* ZIMOrmModel.h
+To make life easier, the following SDK import files have been created to make the implementation process as painless as possible:

-* ZIMOrmModel.m
+* ZIMDaoSDK.h
-* ZIMOrmSelectStatement.h
+* ZIMSqlSDK.h
-* ZIMOrmSelectStatement.m
+* ZIMOrmSDK.h

+Based on which SDK is needed, only those classes listed (i.e imported) in the SDK import file are needed to be added to the respective Xcode project.

 ### Required Frameworks